arcxp/content-search-validator/README.md

 - Runs an opensearch docker container on port 9200
 - Runs an opensearch admin (kibana) docker container on port 5601
-- Load all analyzer configurations in data/analyzer and creates an index using the file name
+- Load all analyzer configurations in data/analyzer and creates an index using the file name for each analyzer
 - Load all content in data/content/{index}
+- run all test files TODO
 - Runs an express container on port 3000

 ## Sample data